 MELVINDALE, Mich.
 (AP) — A Detroit-area police officer who had an intense physical struggle with a motorist before firing his Taser has been cleared of liability by the Michigan appeals court.

-The court, in a 2-1 ruling, overturned a decision by a judge who wanted to send the lawsuit to trial.
-The appeals court says Mathew Furman’s use of force didn’t add up to “gross negligence.”
+The court, in a 2-1 ruling, overturned a decision by a judge and said Mathew Furman’s use of force didn’t add up to “gross negligence.”

 Trinity Henderson was stopped by Furman in Melvindale in 2015.
 The officer subsequently learned that Henderson’s driver’s license was suspended and that she was driving an unregistered vehicle.